When Our Minds Wander

 Jewish philosopher and theologian Martin Buber suggested that the name of God usually translated as "I am who I am" might better be translated as "I will be present (to you) as I will be present (to you.)"
 He was promising to be fully present.
 God is here for us.
 He is fully present when we open our Bibles.
 Just remembering that truth makes me want to be fully present also.

 One thing is certain.
 We will not be able to read the Bible with the same intensity every time.
-Some days even forcing ourselves to dutifully read will be a struggle.
 What is going on in our lives greatly affects our ability to stay with our reading.
 Yet whenever great distracters come-a move, vacation, illness, family trauma- we can persistently keep that time set apart for hearing God knowing that eventually we will once again hear His voice.

 Thank You, Jesus, for valuing each effort we make to hear You speak through Your Word.